 The term fund revocable trust can be scary for some and annoying for others.
-Because trust laws changed drastically on January 1, 2016, it is critical people fund their trust properly.
+Unfortunately, funding laws in Minnesota keep changing.

-In Minnesota, the process to transfer your assets into a revocable living trust requires a few simple steps.
+In Minnesota, the process to transfer your assets into a revocable living trust depends on the asset.
+In general though, this can be outlined in a few straightforward steps.

 Fund Revocable Trust: Step 1